Building Lean Muscle vs Bulk: What's the Difference?

 • Use 6–12-rep sets for most work; sprinkle heavier (3–5 reps) and lighter (15–20) for fiber diversity.

-• Add weight, reps, or sets every week—progressive overload drives adaptation.
+• Add weight, reps, or sets every week—progressive overload drives adaptation and helps prevent age-related muscle decline (sarcopenia).

 Illustration of a barbell with progressively more weight, symbolizing progressive overload in training.